flyber-net/lsx/README.md

 ### [lsx - LiveScript Extension](https://github.com/sakanabiscuit/lsx)

+This is Pug/Jade like syntax library for React DOM written on LiveScript

 !
 This plugin is written LiveScript, you need to install LiveScript.
 LiveScript is a language which compiles to JavaScript.
 ```Livescript
     { render } = require 'react-dom'